threefoldtech/info_grid/src/documentation/system_administrators/pulumi/pulumi_intro.md

 The [Pulumi plugin for ThreeFold Grid](https://github.com/threefoldtech/pulumi-provider-grid) provides developers with a way to deploy and manage their ThreeFold Grid resources using Pulumi.
 This means that developers can benefit from all of the features and benefits that Pulumi offers, such as cross-cloud support, type safety, preview and diff, and parallel execution -still in the works-.

 Please note that the Pulumi plugin for ThreeFold Grid is not yet officially published.
 We look forward to your feedback on this project.

+## Mycelium Network

+Note that you can use the [Mycelium network](../mycelium/mycelium_toc.md) to connect to your deployments.
+To do so, make sure that the Mycelium network is properly set up for the deployments.
+You can consult the different examples that include the Mycelium network to understand this further.

 ## Benefits of Using Pulumi